Introduction

 Fiberglass Composites: Composition and Properties

-A unique property that makes Fiberglass so versatile is that it can easily be moulded into any desired shape and size (at a relatively low cost), allowing for incorporating Fiberglass into many industrial products.
+A unique property that makes Fiberglass so versatile is that it can easily be moulded into any desired shape and size (at a relatively low cost), allowing for the incorporation of Fiberglass into many industrial products.
 Another reason to choose Fiberglass composites over wood or metal materials is their corrosion resistance.
 This material is not prone to rust like iron or steel, nor will it be invaded by pests or mold when exposed to moisture like wood.

 Factors Affecting the Thermal Conductivity of Fiberglass Composites